Jomech237/Jomech237/README.md

 - A mechtronics Engineer with a love for tech, automation,electronics and software development.
 - Experienced full-stack developer  using django to build various types of web applications. from simple scheduling apps , Restful API's to data            acquisition applications fetching/logging data from sensor inputs/real world devices.
 - curently working as an assistant mechatronics engineer/software dev at Krystalline salt Ltd Kenya.
-- Working on an open source embedded system design of a weighing/sorting controller for IIOT factory line automation.
+- developing a weighing/sorting controller for IIOT factory line automation.
-- Experienced PLC programmer.
+- Experienced PLC programmer.                                                                                                   - IOT developer
 - 📫 How to reach me email: ndegwa.john.n@gmail.com,

 <!---